cpierceworld/CarND-Traffic-Sign-Classifier-Project/writeup.md

 The sixth and seventh code cells of the IPython notebook contains the code for augmenting the data set.
 I initially generated more training data to try and increase the number of under-represented image labels (adding x3 for labels with 0-100 samples, x2 for 100-200 samples, and one extra for 200-300 samples).
 This made the training data set much more uniform.

-To do the aumenting, I took each image and used OpenCV to do a random -5 to 5 pixel horizonal and vertical translation, a random -12 to 12 degree rotation  I also did a random brightness shift.
+To do the augmenting, I took each image and used OpenCV to do a random -5 to 5 pixel horizonal and vertical translation, a random -12 to 12 degree rotation  I also did a random brightness shift.

 Here is an example of an original image and an augmented image: